Dissolute Websites

 His book is about dreadful experiences twenty years after mine, when I would have thought some progress had been made in the British private school system.

 Many accounts of private English and Irish schools feature 'sexual abuse'.
-I would have preferred a mild form of it to the constant emotional abuse from teachers and bullying from my 'peers'.
+I would have preferred a mild form of it (no cocksucking!) to the constant emotional abuse and sarcasm from teachers and 'invisible' (as well as physical) jeering, teasing bullying from my 'peers'.

 The headmaster was, so far as I can remember, not actually sadistic (unlike some of his staff), but I received many a beating from him.
-I received no such beatings at the free non-private school which was less than a half-mile walk from our house.
-My mother-father, having endured the first big failure of her life in her lack of success in inducing an abortion, made the biggest mistake in both our lives by sending me to the establishment pictured below.
+I received no such beatings at the previous (free non-private) school which was less than a half-mile walk from our house.
+Mattie, my mother-father, having endured the first big failure of her life in her lack of success in inducing an abortion, made the biggest mistake in both our lives by sending me to the establishment pictured below.

 This photo aptly displays the dereliction of private education in the 1950s.